Best Places to Retire in the U.S.

 From golfing to hiking, there’s plenty of fun to be had.
 Arizona is perfect for anyone looking to have an active lifestyle in retirement.

 Texas ranks 28th overall with high marks for weather and wellness.
 Bankrate sees its culture as dead last, but I can’t get on board with that ranking.
 Everything is bigger in Texas, and the same goes for its cultural growth over the last decade.

 The arts are valued more in Texas now than ever before.
 Just look at South by Southwest for example.
 Houston and Austin are leading the way as cultural hotbeds in Texas and show no signs of slowing down.

 Worst States for Retirement

 With the good comes the bad.
 Maryland, Minnesota and Kansas finished as the worst states in the U.S. for retirees.

-Maryland is at the bottom, with low marks in nearly all categories outside of weather.
+Maryland is at the bottom, with low marks in nearly all categories outside of wellness.
 It’s 47th in affordability, 29th in crime, 39th in culture, but 4th in wellness.
 Minnesota is just ahead as it’s near the bottom in affordability and has low marks in weather and wellness.
 Kansas is also near the bottom because of its weather and culture.

 The Best Places to Retire in the U.S. and Abroad

 More and more Americans are moving away from their hometowns in retirement.
 According to the U.S. Census Bureau, more than 500,000 adults 65 and older moved to a different state in the past year.
 Furthermore, many American retirees are moving abroad to Mexico.

 No matter your preference, there are plenty of great options for your retirement.
 Find the best places to retire in the U.S. today and be prepared.
 You deserve to retire on your own terms!